scientific-python/spatch/docs/source/api/for_backends.rst

 Entry point definition
 ----------------------
-To extend an existing library with a backend, you need to define an entry point.
+To extend an existing library with a backend, you need to define a `Python entry-point <https://packaging.python.org/en/latest/specifications/entry-points/>`_.
 This entry point includes the necessary information for spatch to find and dispatch to your backend.